andrelbourgeois/park-my-bike/report.md

 ## Experiments
 What experiments did you run to test your project?
 What parameters did you change?
 How did you measure performance?
 Did you write any scripts to evaluate performance?
 Did you use any tools to evaluate performance?
 Do you have graphs of results?

+i realized a lot of the processing could be done on edge impulse, blah blah

 Tip: probably ~300 words and graphs and tables are usually good to convey your results!

 ## Results and Observations
 Synthesis the main results and observations you made from building the project.
 Did it work perfectly?
 Why not?
 What worked and what didn't?
 Why?
 What would you do next if you had more time?

 Tip: probably ~300 words and remember images and diagrams bring results to life!

+## To Do
+- research on different models, why did i use the models i used
+- research on data processing and cleaning, why did i make things grey, why did i scale them, tiling, etc
+- research on the changes i made, did the changes fix overfitting? reducing resolution help?
+- add info about edge impulse
+- add references

 ## Bibliography
 If you added any references then add them in here using this format: